There is no separate application form for financial aid; all applicants for admission to the Ph.D. program are automatically considered.

 Almost all mathematics doctoral graduate students are guaranteed five years of full support at the University, with financial aid awarded on an annual basis, contingent upon satisfactory progress.

 Entering students typically have teaching fellowships, which involve assisting in discussion sections of undergraduate courses.
 Most advanced students have teaching assistantships, which involve teaching lower division undergraduate courses such as calculus.
+Every student gets two semesters without teaching on our usual fellowship support.
 A small number of students may also be supported through university fellowships, outside fellowships, and research grants.

 Stipends include an allowance for health insurance, tuition, and fees.

 The Mathematics Department is able to nominate a small number of applicants to be considered for Jefferson Scholars Foundation Graduate Fellowships.
-The award of these prestigious and remunerative 5 year fellowships is based on strong academic disciplinary credentials, combined with an interest in reaching out to a broad audience.
-Fellows participate in the various Jefferson Scholar activities throughout their graduate studies.
+The award of these prestigious fellowships is based on strong academic disciplinary credentials, combined with an interest in reaching out to a broad audience.